Elmalı: Elmalı today

 The district's economy is largely agricultural; 37% of the land is planted.
-In keeping with its name, (literally apple-town) Elmalı produces 12% of the Turkey's apples.
+In keeping with its name, (literally apple-town) Elmalı produces 12% of Turkey's apples.
 Other fruit and vegetables are grown here too, the local leblebi (dried chick peas) is delicious.

 Few tourists come to Elmalı although the town is beginning to attract visitors thanks to its rich traditional architecture and beautiful mountain surroundings; these people are either day-trippers or passing through en route to the Mediterranean coast, but do bring important income to the area.
 Also some residents of the coastal towns such as Finike, Fethiye or Kaş have holiday homes in Elmalı, a retreat from the summer heat on the coast.
 There is little industry or manufacturing in the district, only a brickworks, flour and feed mills, and a fruit juice plant.

 Most people live in cottages and wooden houses, but there are some apartment buildings in Elmalı itself, a small town of 14,500 people with banks and other essential services.
 The infrastructure in the villages is basically little more than telephones, and elementary schools.
 Each village used to have a traditional guest house (köy evi) but many are in disrepair today.

 The cuisine is typical of Anatolia, where ladies grilling the flat bread gözleme by the roadside, but Elmalı is known for its various ways of using sesame, including baked beans served with a lemon and sesame relish (Antalya usulu piyaz).
 Another local speciality is goat milk ice-cream.